Reviews 4,000+ Verified REVIEWS

 Its purpose is to reduce a taxpayer's tax liability by up to $500 per qualifying dependent who does not meet the criteria for the Child Tax Credit.

-A dependent is an individual who meets certain criteria and qualifies for tax benefits, including the Credit for Other Dependents.
-Dependents can be classified into two categories: qualifying relatives and qualifying children.
+A dependent is an individual who meets certain criteria and qualifies for tax benefits, including the credit for other dependents.

-• Qualifying Children: This category generally refers to children who meet age, residency, relationship, and support requirements.
-However, it is important to note that the Credit for Other Dependents specifically targets dependents who do not qualify for the Child Tax Credit, such as those over the age of 17.
+NOTE!
+Credit for other dependents specifically targets dependents who do not qualify for the Child Tax Credit, such as those over the age of 17.

 • The dependent must be a US citizen, resident alien, or national.